annab999/dpl-us-city-crimes/README.md

 curls = parse_link.output.map(parse_bash)                       # returns a list
 ...
 def parse_bash(url_dict):                                       # thinks it receives a dict
                                                                 # entire content of code parses on a dict
 ```

 - **Observations**: Kept getting this error and kept thinking it was again (as the earlier related issue) an Airflow bug with the combo of features I was working on.
 Only realized the *real* after issue after having fixed the earlier issue with a set of more self-aware eyes.

-- **Resolution**: Fix function to use arg of each individual item of the mapped list (alternatively, could use combo of `.expand_kwargs()` and a separate function)
+- **Resolution**: Fix function to use arg of each individual item of the mapped `list` (alternatively, could use combo of `.expand_kwargs()` and a separate function)

 ## TODOs:
 - dag running per year but parsing is lahat
-- remove DEBUG logging, example dags
-- try: ti.xcom in map func
+- try: ti.xcom in `map()` func
 - `curls = parse_link.output.map(parse_bash)`
 - `curls.value[item]`
 - set up smooth error handling in webscraping script if no more remaining results to scrape from page

+### Before running prod
+- update airflow .env bucket
+- remove DEBUG logging, example dags
+- upgrade version
+  - airflow gcloud 406